morris2016/reep/README.md

 - Professional dark-themed UI with live updates
 - Export of signal history and model persistence
 - Built-in testnet support for safe development and testing
+- Live price chart and optional auto-trading mode
+- Manual trade entry directly from the UI

 These features are summarized in the entry point docstring of [`reep.py`](./reep.py) around the `if __name__ == "__main__":` block.